OE-FET/keithley2600/README.md

 *Usage:*

-Connect to Keithley and perform some base commands:
+Connect to the Keithley 2600 and perform some base commands:
 ```python
 >>> from keithley_driver import Keithley2600
 >>> k = Keithley2600('192.168.2.121')